-'Back To The Future II' fans share anger as Netflix edit classic film
+'Back To The Future II' fans share anger as edited version of film streams on Netflix

-Back To The Future fans have shared their disappointment after Netflix edited a classic scene out of the franchise’s second film.
+Back To The Future fans have shared their disappointment after an edited version of the classic second film streamed on Netflix earlier this week.

-The scene in question comes in 1989’s Back To The Future II, which sees Marty McFly looks at a cover of the Oh La La magazine.
+The altered scene in question comes in 1989’s Back To The Future II, which sees Marty McFly looks at a cover of Oh La La magazine.

 Thinking he’s found a stolen sports almanac that he’s travelled back in time to collect, McFly instead stumbles upon the issue of the adult magazine.

-The edited version on Netflix sees the cover of the magazine edited out, seemingly to make the film a more family-friendly watch.
+The full film has since been restored to Netflix, but the altered version that was streaming previously sees the cover of the magazine edited out, seemingly to make the film a more family-friendly watch.

 Noticing the amendment, fans have been sharing their anger on social media.
 “If [Netflix] sloppily edited this beloved trilogy, WHO KNOWS what OTHER films they’ve tampered with without you even noticing,” one wrote, sharing a clip of the edit in question.